-You have your friends back home (not many will stick around, just the true ones) and you’ll make friends abroad, but your day to day will involve nobody else.
+You have your friends back home (not many will stick around, just the true ones), and you’ll make friends abroad, but your day-to-day will involve nobody else.
 No real friends around you.

 If you choose to stick around and live abroad in a particular place, you’ll undoubtedly make friends, but then you’ll be less nomadic… So there’s always something you’ll need to “give up” a bit on.

-7. Everyone Thinks You’re Living the Dream and on Perpetual Vacay.
+7. Everyone Thinks You’re Living the Dream and on Perpetual Vacay

-This false notion is perhaps the most annoying of them all because as we learned, we digital nomads are likely working harder than the people making this crappy assumption.
+This false notion is perhaps the most annoying of them all because, as we learned, we digital nomads are likely working harder than the people making this crappy assumption.

-So get used people thinking you’re on vacation when in reality, you’re slaving away behind the computer and happen to post a pic of the waterfall you went to between emails because your legs may forget how to walk if you don’t remove yourself NOW from the seat your butt has melted into.
+So get used to people thinking you’re on vacation when in reality, you’re slaving away behind the computer and happen to post a pic of the waterfall you went to between emails because your legs may forget how to walk if you don’t remove yourself NOW from the seat your butt has melted into.

-8. You May Not Realize That It Can Be Hard to Start as a Digital Nomad.
+8. You May Not Realize That It Can Be Hard to Start as a Digital Nomad

 When I was starting out freelance writing, I spent just as much time doing the work as I did APPLYING for the work.
 Applying for some of these remote positions (some of which are not long term but one-off type of things) can be so time-consuming.